 Hugo Alconada Mon

-Alconada Mon won the top Argentine award for journalism, presented by the Asosiacion de Entidades Periodisticas Argentinas (ADEPA), as well as awards from the Inter American Press Association, the Latin American Institute for Press and Society and Transparency International.
-In 2010, he was a finalist for the Daniel Pearl Award for international cross-border investigations.
-He has won scholarships and grants from the United Nations, the Konrad Adenauer Foundation and the Salzburg Seminar.
+He won the top Argentine award for journalism, presented by the Asociación de Entidades Periodisticas Argentinas (ADEPA), as well as awards from the Inter American Press Association, the Latin American Institute for Press and Society (IPyS) and Transparency International, among others.
+In 2010, he was also a finalist for the Daniel Pearl Award for international cross-border investigations.
+He has won scholarships and grants from the United Nations, Stanford University, the Konrad Adenauer Foundation, Eisenhower Fellowships, and the Salzburg Seminar.

-Alconada Mon has authored Los Secretos de la Valija (The Secrets of the Briefcase) and Las Coimas del Gigante Aleman (The Bribes of the German Giant).
+Alconada Mon has authored Los Secretos de la Valija (The Secrets of the Briefcase), Las Coimas del Gigante Aleman (The Bribes of the German Giant), and Boudou y La Máquina de Hacer Billetes (The Vicepresident and Printing Money Machine).
 In 2002 he co-authored Prensa y Congreso.

 He is a graduate of the Law School of the University of La Plata in Argentina and earned his Master’s degree, summa cum laude, in political communication from the University of Navarre in Spain.
 He has also been a visiting scholar at the University of Missouri School of Journalism.